What Is The Difference Between Psychology And Psychiatry?

-- Vagus nerve stimulation, of VNS, uses electrical stimulation to the vagus nerve to treat major depression or epilepsy when drugs do not work.
+- Vagus nerve stimulation of VNS uses electrical stimulation to the vagus nerve to treat major depression or epilepsy when drugs do not work.

 If you and your partner are having relationship troubles, you may need to speak to someone.
 But how do you know if it is time to talk to a psychologist or therapist?
-If you and your significant other are spending more time arguing than you are talking or if every conversation seems to end in a fight, you could benefit from counseling.
-If one of you were unfaithful or you have trust issues, a counselor, therapist, or psychologist can help you.
+If you and your significant other spend more time arguing than you are talking or if every conversation seems to end in a fight, you could benefit from counseling.
+If one of you were unfaithful or trust issues, a counselor, therapist, or psychologist could help you.
 Any relationship could benefit from couples counseling because no relationship is perfect.
 That is not to say that you will have a perfect relationship after counseling, but you may at least learn why you and your partner are not getting along like you used to.

-Sometimes you and your loved one just get in a rut or need some type of variety and excitement.
+Sometimes you and your loved one get in a rut or need some variety and excitement.
 Or if one or both of you have suffered from loss.
-For example, a miscarriage or loss of a child can be a major blow to the relationship and can tear you apart.
+For example, a miscarriage or loss of a child can be a major blow to the relationship and tear you apart.
 Couples counseling can help you bring each other comfort rather than distancing yourselves from each other.
 Everyone reacts differently to this type of situation, but with some psychotherapy and cognitive behavioral therapy, you may be able to figure out how to deal with these emotions together.

 Online Couples Counseling